-ACP conversations should include eliciting patient preferences regarding care in the context of becoming seriously ill with COVID-19.
-This will require education for patients, surrogate decision-makers, and clinicians.
-Education on the possible courses and outcomes of COVID-19 illness can help patients and surrogate decision makers with ACP and making decisions in the case of a diagnosis.
+possible courses and outcomes of COVID-19 illness can help patients and surrogate decision makers with ACP and making decisions in the case of a diagnosis.
 People who are older or have chronic medical problems, such as cardiac or lung disease, are at elevated risk for critical illness and death.
-There is high mortality among patients who become critically ill with COVID-19 and they commonly decline quickly, have long ICU stays, prolonged invasive mechanical ventilation (median duration 27 days for survivors in one prospective cohort study), and are placed in the prone position.
-The man in his 20s critically ill with COVID-19 without prior medical problems did not survive, while the other man with chronic medical problems survived after a long ICU stay.
+There is high mortality among patients who become critically ill with COVID-19, and they commonly decline quickly, have long intensive care unit (ICU) stays and prolonged invasive mechanical ventilation (median duration 27 days for survivors in one prospective cohort study), and are placed in the prone position.
+One of the men in his 20s critically ill with COVID-19 without prior medical problems did not survive, and the other man with chronic medical problems survived after a long ICU stay.

-With disproportionate rates of critical illness and death among African Americans, Hispanics, and Native Hawaiian/Pacific Islanders, the COVID-19 pandemic has brought to the forefront existing health inequities.
-Thus it's especially important that clinicians discuss patient preferences with all patients in a culturally-sensitive way.
-ACP conversations should be approached with cultural and narrative humility, addressing cultural, social, and spiritual needs.
-Clinicians should maintain awareness of their own roles, expectations, and responsibilities in a patient's story.
+Disproportionate rates of critical illness and death among African Americans, Hispanics, Native and Indigenous people, and Native Hawaiian/Pacific Islanders have brought to the forefront existing health inequities that result from systemic racism.12-15.

+It is important that clinicians approach discussing patient preferences with cultural and narrative humility, maintaining awareness of their own roles, expectations, and responsibilities in a patient's story.
+This culturally sensitive approach should also include respectfully assessing communication and decision-making preferences and addressing cultural, social, and spiritual needs.
 When completing ACP documents, we recommend use of culturally appropriate advance directives in a patient's preferred language whenever possible.